liaofrank91/tennis-tracker-app/README.md

 Deployed on Vercel: https://new-tennis-app.vercel.app/

-### Tennis Tracker app that lets you add verified matches to a watchlist, search for players, and view live rankings.
+### A Tennis Tracker app that lets you add verified matches to a watchlist, search for players, and view live rankings.

 ##### Covers both the ATP and WTA circuit.